qooxdoo/qooxdoo/qooxdoo/documentation/manual/source/pages/gui_toolkit/ui_form_handling.rst

 As you can see, the interface defines accessors for four properties.

-* The minimum of the range is defined by the Minimum property.
+* The minimum value of the range is defined by the Minimum property.
-* The maximum of the range is defined by the Maximum property.
+* The maximum value of the range is defined by the Maximum property.
-* Each range does have a single step value which is defined by the SingleStep property.
+* Each range has a single step value which is defined by the SingleStep property.
-* As the single step, there is a page step in every range which is defined by the PageStep property.
+* Like the single step, there is a page step for every range which is defined by the PageStep property.

 .. _pages/gui_toolkit/ui_form_handling#number_string_color_date_boolean:

 Number / String / Color / Date / Boolean
 ----------------------------------------

 Each of the listed interfaces define the same methods and events.
-The only difference in the interfaces is - like the name says - the type of the data processed by the implementing widget.
+The only difference in the interfaces is - as the name says - the type of the data processed by the implementing widget.
 With that solution, we have the same API for every form widget but can still determinate which type of value the widget expects by checking for the different interfaces.

 .. _pages/gui_toolkit/ui_form_handling#interfaces_1: